kubernetes/ingress-nginx/docs/deploy/hardening-guide.md

 Be aware that this is only a guide and you are responsible for your own implementation.
 Some of the configurations may lead to have specific clients unable to reach your site or similar consequences.

-This guide refers to chapters behaviourin the CIS Benchmark.
+This guide refers to chapters in the CIS Benchmark.
 For full explanation you should refer to the benchmark document itself

 ## Configuration Guide